-Natural resource management regional bodies participate in planning, coordinating and monitoring weed management as part of broader natural resource management programs.
-In some states, natural resource management bodies implement regulatory programs.
+Natural resource management regional bodies participate in planning, coordinating and monitoring weed management as part of broader natural resource management programmes.
+In some states, natural resource management bodies implement regulatory programmes.

 Each natural resource management region has developed a plan that uses local knowledge and the best available science to guide prioritised action to improve natural resource management on a regional scale.
 The plans consider the environmental, social and economic impacts of natural resource decisions in which stakeholders will invest to achieve targets and ensure the best outcomes.

 Local governments have a role in managing weed problems on their own land, and support weed management through activities such as the development of local weed strategies and community weed management programmes.
 In some states, local governments are responsible for planning, coordinating and monitoring noxious weed control.